iqbal128855/CADBO/README.md

 ```

 ## Contacts
 Please please feel free to contact via email if you find any issues or have any feedbacks.
-Thank you for using Unicorn.
+Thank you for usinh our approach.
 |Name|Email|
 |---------------|------------------|
 |Md Shahriar Iqbal|miqbal@email.sc.edu|